 The University of Toronto Mississauga is an ideal place for students to pursue the study of languages.
 Our students live in a country that promotes multiculturalism, and our university is located in one of the world's most diverse metropolitan areas.
-We offer significant language opportunities in both ancient and modern languages.
-We also offer a variety of international academic programs and the number of such programs will expand.
-As our students seek further international study, work opportunities, and post-graduate study, they may be assisted by a notation on their academic record of language proficiency.
+We offer significant language opportunities in many languages.
+We also offer a variety of international academic programs, and the number of such programs will expand.
+As students pursue further international study, work opportunities, and post-graduate study, they may find it beneficial to have a notation on their academic record denoting language proficiency.

 Note that Language Citation is not a "program of study" or Subject Post, and will not satisfy the degree requirement that specifies the minimum programs of study to qualify for the degree.
 The citation may be of interest to those who are completing programs involving language study, but it may also be of interest to those whose academic interests lie elsewhere, but wish to have achievement in a language noted on their academic record.

-The language citation notation may only be requested by current UTM students and current non-degree UTM students completing language study courses will be eligible for the citation.
+The language citation notation may only be requested by current UTM students and current non-degree UTM students completing language courses eligible for the citation.
 The citation will not be assessed for students who have completed their studies and have not re-enrolled.

-The citation can be earned in any language, modern or ancient, which provides sufficient advanced training at the University of Toronto Mississauga, provided the unit offering the instruction participates in the citation.
+The citation can be earned in any language which provides sufficient advanced training at the University of Toronto Mississauga, provided the unit offering the instruction participates in the citation.
 Courses taken at the University of Toronto (St. George campus) or University of Toronto Scarborough may also be eligible for assessment, provided that the student's home campus is UTM.

 Languages offered at the University of Toronto Mississauga for which a citation may be granted (subject to change) include: